 The simple mixture of salsa and ranch dressing lends great flavor and a little kick to this dish.
 While you could substitute your favorite store-bought dressing, I really like to use Better-For-You Ranch.
 I do have a fetish for the hint-of-lime tortillas and, having been caught without, recently made my own with some sprouted corn tortillas I had in the fridge.
 They were a hit.
 (Recipe coming soon.)

-While I used leftover pulled pork for the version pictured here, grilled chicken or flank steak are equally delicious.
+While I used leftover Lean and Mean Pulled Pork for the version pictured here, grilled chicken or flank steak are equally delicious.
 I’m also thinking that Fired-Up Skewered Shrimp would be pretty fabulous on this salad, too!

 - 2/3 cup salsa